nexy7574/nio-bot/README.md

 It is, however, a great example of how an advanced, full feature bot can be created using this library.

-You can see it live [here](https://matrix.to/#/@jimmy-bot:nexy7574.co.uk) (DM it, the prefix is ?, and full end-to-end encryption is supported.
+You can see it live [here](https://matrix.to/#/@jimmy-bot:nexy7574.co.uk) (DM it, the prefix is ?, and full end-to-end encryption is supported(*).
 Average response time is ~300-500ms)

+(\* May not always work due to key store issues, but it should work most of the time, especially if its your first time using it.)

 ## Installation
 ### Versions